markNZed/TaskFlow/README.md

 **How to reference values from previous Tasks ?**

 Available in the `task.output` object of the previous Task Instance.
-In either case the data could be a reference rather than the values.

 # Coding Guidelines